A Jedi's Fight - A Star Wars Fan Fiction Story

 "Increase speed to maximum power and dive.
 Follow me.
 We're going to intercept those landing transports," Wedge ordered and the ten X-wing dived.
 Being more maneuverable and faster they reached the two slow transport ship within minutes.

-"Prevent them to land.
-Force them back to the star destroyer.
-Basilisaea, this is Wedge Antilles of Gold Squadron.
-Call back your transport ships.
+"Basilisæa, this is Wedge Antilles of Gold Squadron.
 No landing is allowed on one of the planets in this system with exception for Ktafunda on Palomintar Six by order of the Supreme Leader of the New Republic.
-The rest of the Palomintar System is neutral territory.
+For the other planets in the Palomintar System landing is prohibited.
 Call back your transport ships."

 "They've left, general," Wedge reported to the Tychorion.